If you are considering a midwife then you probably know the benefits they can bring to childbirth.

 Midwives typically work in hospital settings with obstetricians and gynecologists, and they often work together to ensure pregnant women have access to the care they need during childbirth.

 Do Midwives Do Ultrasounds?

-Some midwives do offer and carry out basic ultrasounds, but many do not.
+Some do offer and carry out basic ultrasounds, but many do not.

 If a midwife is unable to provide a test or procedure (such as an ultrasound), they should be able to refer you to an obstetric practice or hospital with these services.

-A midwife usually has a relationship with these practices or hospitals, and this is something worth investigating and thinking about when interviewing or choosing a midwife.
+A midwife usually has a relationship with these practices or hospitals, and this is something worth investigating and thinking about when interviewing or choosing a one.

 Do Midwives Deliver Babies?